star-cats/blinky-dome/mood-controller.md

     Bass Beat Tracker: Thresh 0.372, Min BPM 99.6, Avg 12, Lock 0.372, Shift -63.8ms
     Hi-Hat Tracker:    dropped, no longer needed

+## Revision: Min BPM floors the tempo, it does not reject beats

+Supersedes "Min BPM is a hard floor" above.

+Rejecting a sighting is not allowed -- an actual bass beat happened and must be tracked.
+Every interval is recorded whatever tempo it implies.
+The floor is applied to the average instead: the smoothed BPM handed out is never allowed to read below Min BPM, and the clock runs on that floored period.

+One consequence is worth stating plainly.
+Below the floor the clock necessarily runs faster than the music -- at 70 BPM against a floor of 95 it emits 95 -- so the floor should be set below the slowest track that will actually be played.
+It exists to stop noise dragging the tempo down, not to transpose real music.

+The outlier filter compares incoming intervals against the *unfloored* average.
+Comparing against the floored one would make every interval of a genuinely slow track read as an outlier, clearing the history and reseeding forever.